 The Crosstour is easily identified by its looks, and often criticized for them as well — specifically its backside.
 Blending a five-door hatchback with all-wheel-drive utility is a tough task, as several German luxury brands have learned.
 The big, rounded tail of the Crosstour looks bulbous and oversized, but the interior room it offers just isn't necessarily what you'd anticipate.
 If styling matters to you, it's probably not worth the trade-off.

 Those shopping for an all-wheel-drive Honda would do better to look at the CR-V, Pilot SUV (also Accord-based), or even the new small HR-V crossover.

-In the first two model years, Honda offered only its tried and true V-6 in the Accord Crosstour.
-In 2012, it added a four-cylinder drivetrain, and both return for the 2013 model year.
-The 3.5-liter V-6 is upgraded to a six-speed automatic with paddle shifters, though, and gas mileage should improve; the four-cylinder still retains a five-speed automatic.
-All four-cylinder Crosstours are front-wheel drive, by the way, in case you're cross-shopping a Subaru or Audi; all-wheel drive is offered on the V-6.
+In 2010 and 2011, Honda offered only its tried and true V-6 in the Accord Crosstour.
+In 2012, a four-cylinder drivetrain was added, and both remain available today.
+The 3.5-liter V-6's transmission has been upgraded to a six-speed automatic with paddle shifters, though, which improves gas mileage; the four-cylinder still retains a five-speed auto.
+All four-cylinder Crosstours are front-wheel drive, by the way, in case you're cross-shopping against a Subaru or Audi; all-wheel drive is offered only with the V-6.